-- new Construction of educational facilities to satisfy future industrial needs through the community college system (Goal 1, Objective 5).
-Golden Triangle Campus of the East Mississippi Community Campus is in need of additional facilities to meet the needs of new industry as it locates to the Golden Triangle Industrial Park and as additional clusters emerge in the District.
-The anticipated impact will be the development of new training programs to meet the needs of the various industries and the auxiliary companies that will cluster to the area. - Construct basic industrial infrastructure (water, sewer, access roads, etc.) to satisfy the needs of future industry that is attracted to the larger industrial parks.
+- Construction of educational new programs to satisfy future industrial needs through the community college system (Goal 1, Objective 5).
+Golden Triangle Campus of the East Mississippi Community Campus is in need of new programs to meet the needs of new industry as it locates to the Golden Triangle Industrial Park and as additional clusters emerge in the District.
+The anticipated impact will be the development of new training programs to meet the needs of the various industries and the auxiliary companies that will cluster to the area. - Construct basic industrial infrastructure (water, sewer, access roads, rail, etc.) to satisfy the needs of future industry that is attracted to the larger industrial parks.
 Basic infrastructure is needed to attract new industry and jobs to the Golden Triangle area.
-There are prospects of up to 1,000 new jobs associated with these improvements in Clay and Lowndes Counties. establishment of a multi-county utility district to support development in the unincorporated areas with prospects of attracting large industry an anticipated outcome. - Construct needed improvements and additions to the river ports in the GTPDD (Clay & Lowndes Counties).
+There are major job prospects associated with these improvements in Clay, Lowndes and Oktibbeha Counties.
+The establishment of a multi-county utility district to development the support unincorporated areas with prospects of attracting large industry anticipated outcome. - Construct needed improvements and additions to the river ports in the GTPDD (Clay & Lowndes Counties).
 It is imperative that port facilities remain updated with the latest barge handling equipment to efficiently load and unload materials and product to the satisfaction of today's new industry demands.